Who were the hardest working Christians in the Bible?

 “I know your deeds and toil.”

-Many believe that Jesus was commending the Ephesians for their hard work, but the word toil means labors, extreme weariness, and beating.
+Many believe that Jesus was commending the Ephesians for their hard work, but toil means labors, extreme weariness, and beating.
 The Ephesians were taking a beating.
 They were working themselves to exhaustion.

 Why would the Lord commend them for that?